conda-forge/cfep/cfep-02.md

 ## Rationale

-*   The current default image (`beta-xcode6.1`) is deprecated and will cease to be [supported/provided by Travis][travis], so this change will have to happen at some point anyway.
+*   The current default image (`beta-xcode6.1`) is deprecated and will cease to be [supported/provided by Travis][travis-retire], so this change will have to happen at some point anyway.

-    It will go away on January 21, 2017 according to the stated plan in the linked comment.
+    It will go away on January 21, 2017 according to the stated plan in the linked post.
 At that point, all packages specifying the previous image (`beta-xcode6.1`) will
     implicitly be bumped to Travis's default image, which will result in packages that do not meet conda-forge's promise of OS compatibility